Updates

 Final Thoughts on Selecting Design Pattern Tools

 Choosing between Magic Patterns alternatives comes down to your workflow.
-If you're prototyping features on an existing app, you need something that captures what's already there.
+If you're building features on an existing app, you need a Cloud Agent that captures what's already there.
 Alloy does exactly that without requiring design system uploads or manual recreation.
 You can test ideas with your team in minutes, not days.